apache/hudi/rfc/rfc-78/rfc-78.md

 - [storage changes] Completed write commits have completed times in the file name(timeline commit files).
 - [storage changes] Completed and inflight write commits are in avro format which were json in 0.x.
 - We are switching the action type for pending clustering from “replace commit” to “cluster”.
-- [storage changes] Timeline ➝ LST timeline.
-There is no archived timeline in 1.x.
+- [storage changes] Timeline ➝ LSM timeline.
+There is an archived timeline in 1.x, but its been redesigned for scalable access.
 - [In-memory changes] HoodieInstant changes due to presence of completion time for completed HoodieInstants.

 ### Filegroup/FileSlice changes:
 - Log file names contain delta commit time instead of base instant time.
 - Log appends are disabled in 1.x.
 In other words, each log block is already appended to a new log file.
+There is 1-1 mapping from a log block to log file.
 - File Slice determination logic for log files changed.
 In 0.x, we have base instant time in log files and its straight forward.
 In 1.x, we find completion time for a log file and find the base instant time (parsed from base files) for a given HoodieFileGroup,
 - which has the highest value lesser than the completion time of the log file) of interest.